aws-amplify/docs/cli-toolchain/quickstart.md

 ❯ Choose an existing function from the project
   Create a new function
 ```
-As you can see in the prompt above, you can either choose to use an already existing Lambda function created using the CLI as a part of this project using `amplify add function` or create a new function with a base Lambda function to handle S3 events.
+As you can see in the prompt above, you can either choose to use an existing Lambda function created using the CLI as a part of this project using `amplify add function` or create a new function with a base Lambda function to handle S3 events.
 We also auto-populate the IAM policies required by the Lambda execution role of the newly created function to access the S3 bucket.

 ***Note***: You can associate only one Lambda Function trigger to an S3 bucket.